gavingc/cantor-chorus-keymap/README.md

         - Free keys to use for multimedia etc: mute, vol-, vol plus.
     - Layer 3 - Free to use for multimedia etc.

-Notes:
+> [!NOTE]

-    Inner - Inner for that hand, not the keyboard pair.
+> - Inner - Inner for that hand, not the keyboard pair.
-    Outer - Outer for that hand, not the keyboard pair.
+> - Outer - Outer for that hand, not the keyboard pair.
-    Left Hand Pinky Bottom Row - Key disabled because it can cause wrist pain, enable if you want it.
+> - Left Hand Pinky Bottom Row - Key disabled because it can cause wrist pain, enable if you want it.